Creating a migration file for the Copy Migration feature

 • No support for specifying DSNUM

-If you are using EXPORT with multi-data set LOB table spaces, the copies should be made with RESETMOD NO. If RESETMOD YES is used with LOB table spaces, the COPY command is processed by the IBM Db2 COPY utility, and the copies of a multi-data set LOB might not be registered with the same START_RBA.
+If you are using EXPORT with multi data set Large Object (LOB) table spaces, the copies should be made with RESETMOD NO. If RESETMOD YES is used with LOB table spaces, the COPY command is processed by the IBM Db2 COPY utility, and the copies of a multi-data set LOB might not be registered with the same START_RBA.

-• You cannot specify EXPORT INDEXSPACE or EXPORT INDEX syntax.
+• You can't specify EXPORT INDEXSPACE or EXPORT INDEX syntax.
 However, indexes are included when you specify INDEXES YES.

 Tip: For faster searching, add an asterisk to the end of your partial query.
 Example: cert*